bernhard2202/twitter-sentiment-analysis/README.md

 ## Training from scratch

 This project requires Python 3.5.
 It uses 3.5 features such as type hints.
-It employs TensorFlow and scikit-learn as the main machine learning toolkits, and uses Fabric3 for launching the training pipelines remotely (e.g. to AWS or to Euler).
-Using a virtual environment (e.g. `virtualenv` or Anaconda) is highly recommended.
+It employs TensorFlow and scikit-learn as the main machine learning toolkits, and uses Fabric3 for launching the training pipelines remotely (e.g., to AWS or to Euler).
+Using a virtual environment (e.g., `virtualenv` or Anaconda) is highly recommended.

  1. Ensure that the [Twitter data files from Kaggle][0] is in the `data/train` and `data/test` folders.
-    The [pre-computed Google word2vec corups][1] must also be present in the `data/word2vec` folder.
+    The [pre-computed Google word2vec corpus][1] must also be present in the `data/word2vec` folder.
  2. Run the preprocessing algorithm:

     ```bash